marinaMiller39636/notes/README.md

 # 2023-11-26
 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 Embrace new programming languages, frameworks, and tools, as they will help you stay ahead of the curve and improve your skillset.
 Always keep your code clean, organized,and well-documented, making it easier for others to understand and contribute to your projects.
 Practice good programming habits, such as regular code reviews, testing, version control, time management, communication, collaboration, problem-solving, decision-making, risk management and innovation.
 Remember that software development is a team effort, so be kind to fellow developers and always strive to improve.
 Finally, never stop learning, because technology is constantly evolving, which means your knowledge and skills must also evolve to stay relevant.

+# 2023-11-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.